open-ephys/onix1-bonsai-docs/articles/getting-started/install-configure-bonsai.md

 ## Next Steps

-Now that Bonsai has been installed and configured, it is time to start placing nodes and configuring those.
-If you are new to Bonsai, the following sections give a high-level understanding of how Bonsai is organized, and some of the ONIX-specific concepts that will be useful for learning how to work with the nodes.
+Now that Bonsai has been installed and configured, it is time to start placing operators and configuring those.
+If you are new to Bonsai, the following sections give a high-level understanding of how Bonsai is organized, and some of the ONIX-specific concepts that will be useful for learning how to work with the operators.